Cianna watched in horror as Achilles fell to the ground after the man he called Cormac pulled out his sword.

 The man gasped in pain as Ray’s eyes widened.
 Dorjan was sent flying backwards.
 Despite the power of the blast, Dorjan managed to stay on his feet.

-Before Dorjan had time to react, another blast from Toivoa knocked him backwards.
+Before Dorjan had time to finish his sentence, another blast from Toivoa knocked him backwards.
 He was sent crashing into the pillars behind them.
 The sheer power of the explosion caused the pillars to collapse onto the Dark Soul’s leader.

 “Sorry, but Toivoa was never yours to use.
 It has been mine from the very beginning.”
 Cormac explained.
 “All I had to do was fill Toivoa with my magic.
 Poison Death.
 Combining that with Toivoa’s power allows me to kill anyone I want instantly.”

-Cianna screamed.
-Pennie clasped her hands over her mouth in shock.
-Ray was left utterly speechless.
-He couldn’t believe the betrayal that had unfolded in front of him.
+Cianna screamed and Pennie clasped her hands over her mouth in shock.
+Ray was left utterly speechless, he couldn’t believe the betrayal that had unfolded in front of him.
 The smoke from the cannons began to disappear, the smell of copper filled the air.
 Ray just stared at the insane man in front of him.
 With such power in Cormac’s disposal, even Ray began to think that they didn’t have a chance.

 “That’s what I wanted to see!”
 Cormac bellowed.
 “The look of absolute fear!
 It’s all that matters in this world!”